itechodev/itechopdf/readme.md

 # wkhtmltoxcorelib
 wkhtmltoxcorelib  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
 You can create multiple pages, cover pages and configurable header and footers using a simple API.

+## Features
+ * Create multiple pages with different configurations.
+This allows you to create cover pages etc.
+ * Full support for html-based headers and footers.

 ## Installation
 Package available on nuget.
 ```